Motivic spectra and universality of $K$-theory: Cohomology of the moduli stack of vector bundles

 and the diagonal arrow is an equivalence by the grassmannian formula.
-In particular, the canonical map $\Gr_n\to\OmegaP^\infty E'$ lifts to a map $\Vect_n\to\OmegaP^\infty E'$, which gives a desired left inverse.
+In particular, the canonical map $\Gr_n\to\OmegaP^\infty E'$ lifts to a map $\Vect_n\to\OmegaP^\infty E'$, which gives a desired retraction.
 This completes the proof. \end{proof}

 \begin{corollary} Suppose that $\V$ is multiplicative.
 Let $E$ be a homotopy commutative oriented motivic $\mbb{E}_1$-ring spectrum in $\V$ which satisfies projective bundle formula.
 Then we have a ring isomorphism